mikelodder7/rusqlite/README.md

 declarations from SQLite's C header file. `bindgen` [recommends](https://github.com/servo/rust-bindgen#library-usage-with-buildrs) running this as part of the build process of libraries that used this.
-We tried this briefly (`rusqlite` 0.10.0, specifically), but it had some annoyances:
+We tried this briefly (`rusqlcipher` 0.10.0, specifically), but it had some annoyances:

 * The build time for `libsqlcipher-sys` (and therefore `rusqlcipher`) increased dramatically.